reowst/sdk/USAGE.md

 static const char * customer_private_key = "PuOtENNoEI77YEjPhWbcEGsG5L5dVE7if1KxwRpwvYbBSy5uL1OWJeN7Brsqq+XdIeZEqefo/MCq4GFY7WpNE3Qfx4lTNRe4";
 ```

-And copy the public key into client.cpp:
+and the public key into client.cpp:
 ```
 static const char * customer_public_key = "PuOtENNoEI7jewa7Kqvl3SHmRKnn6PzAquBhWO1qTRN0H8eJUzUXuA==";
 ```

-You can also set the private for the server via an environment variable: NEXT_CUSTOMER_PRIVATE_KEY, which we strongly recommend past this initial integration step.
+You can also set the private for the server via an environment variable: NEXT_CUSTOMER_PRIVATE_KEY, which we _strongly_ recommend past this initial integration step.

 ## 4. Client and server running in 'upgraded' mode

 Next, rebuild and run the client and server.

-You should now see:
+You should now see something like.:
 ```
 Welcome to Network Next!